John is a fervent writer, gamer, and guitar lover. He is a former automatic-transmission repairer, welder, and hobbyist game developer.

 An unavoidable aspect of any clutch system is that it will wear down over time.
 It is designed with this in mind, as the whole purpose of the clutch is to “slip” in order to provide a smooth transition between gear ratios.
 The new dry clutch assembly in the DSG DQ200 is much more akin to a regular manual transmission clutch than the previous DQ250 wet clutch.

-The control module for the transmission will attempt to adapt and compensate for clutch wear over time, however it will eventually reach a point where the clutch is simply too worn to function properly.
+The control module for the transmission will attempt to adapt and compensate for clutch wear over time, however, it will eventually reach a point where the clutch is simply too worn to function properly.
 When this happens, the most common symptoms one may experience are slipping in gears and “failsafe” mode.

-Slipping will often manifest as the the engine revving higher than it should.
-In extreme cases, it may not be possible drive at all.
+Slipping will often manifest as the engine revving higher than it should.
+In extreme cases, it may not be possible to drive at all.
 Failsafe mode—also known as “default” and “limp” mode—will limit the transmission to a single gear only (often third gear), as well as give some kind of indication on the dashboard.
 This indicator can come in different forms depending on the vehicle, such as a flashing “PRNDS” display, displaying “Transmission Failsafe”.

-It’s important to note that, though the DQ200 dual clutch assembly may look a lot like a manual clutch, changing one is not as simple a process.
+It’s important to note that, though the DQ200 dual-clutch assembly may look a lot like a manual clutch, changing one is not as simple a process.
 It requires special tools and a certain procedure that, if done incorrectly, will damage the new clutch, and can even damage the transmission itself.
 Due to the expense of the clutch assembly and the technicalities of fitting it, some manufacturers will only sell these clutches to fitters that have passed a course and are qualified to fit them.

 Electro-Hydraulic Control Unit Failure